KaytchJam/FFix---Suffix-Definer/README.md

 # Fixx: Suffix-Definer
-A simple chrome extension that finds and defines the suffix of a word entered.
+A simple chrome extension that finds and *defines the suffix of a word entered*.
-All suffixes are divided alphabetically; from A to Z.
+All suffixes are *divided alphabetically*; from A to Z.

-Suffix definitions taken from [Wiktionary](https://en.wiktionary.org/w/index.php?title=Category:English_suffixes&pageuntil=ERGY%0A-ergy#mw-pages)
+**Suffix definitions** taken from [Wiktionary](https://en.wiktionary.org/w/index.php?title=Category:English_suffixes&pageuntil=ERGY%0A-ergy#mw-pages)

 ## Popup Functionality
 Input a word and all suffixes contained are listed.